The 10 Steps to Life Changing Wealth.

 4b.
 Add any missing insurances.

-Life insurance (if not provided by employer): Term life insurance is usually the simplest and most cost-effective way to protect your family during the years they rely on your income, helping replace earnings and cover things like a mortgage or other debts if something happens to you.
+Life insurance: Term life insurance is usually the most cost-effective to help replace earnings if something happens to you.

-Disability insurance (if not provided by employer): Protects your income if illness or injury prevents you from working, which is more common than most people realize.
-Employer coverage helps, but long-term disability insurance is especially important for high earners with families who depend heavily on their paychecks.
+Disability insurance: Long-term disability insurance is especially important for high earners with families who depend heavily on their paychecks.

-Umbrella insurance (optional): Provides an extra layer of liability protection on top of your home and auto insurance, kicking in if you’re sued and basic coverage isn’t enough, which is particularly valuable if you have higher assets or earning potential.
+Umbrella insurance (optional): Provides an extra layer of liability protection on top of your home and auto insurance.
+Particularly valuable if you have high assets or earning potential.

 How much is too much in an HSA?

-There isn’t any ‘too much’ because there’s no downside to saving more in an HSA - even if you save more than what you need to pay for medical expenses in retirement.
-HSAs have another feature that allows you to withdraw money from them for regular retirement expenses, essentially turning them into a Traditional retirement account.
-Win-win.
+There’s little downside to saving large amounts in an HSA.
+Even if you save more than what you need to pay for medical expenses in retirement, HSAs also allow you to withdraw money from them for regular retirement expenses.

 Minimizing taxes.